mattfelten/css-in-js-tests/README.md

 ### Scope
 - Components are written with Typescript to support better prop typing
 - CSS, when applicable, should be using BEM notation for consistent syntax and collision protection
+- Each method will have a Storybook story attached to verify component variations work

 ### Experiment Methods
 - Global CSS